nimib-land/nimconf24/notes.md

 let's try first to record separately, if we manage we might do a recording together

+### idea

+record together conversation about NimibLand, like we would do in NimibSpeakingHours (no slides)

 ### first notes

 updates from NimibLand talk (target 20-30 mins), ideas for content